 A brief introduction on Ohlone culture can be found at:

 From Ocean View Summit the abandoned fire lookout at Eagle Rock, Buzzard’s Roost, Mt.
 McAbee, Whitehouse Canyon Road and Chalk Mountain are visible while we enjoy lunch.
 Completing this loop, it’s downhill back to park headquarters on Dool Trail or Gazos Creek Road.
 Bring water, lunch, sun protection and good hiking shoes.
 Meet Peggy at Park Headquarters.

 Saturday, October 7 at 11:30 am

 Logging was the major industry in the Santa Cruz Mountains for over 50 years.
 What tools did lumbermen cut down these tall trees and what was life like in a logging camp?
 Join Docent lumberjack Paul Fewel as he tells tall tales of the logging days and demonstrates how loggers were able to fell these giants without chainsaws.
 Meet Paul at the Old Lodge just off Skid Row.

 “Fire, however, is not the worst enemy of the redwood; a greater enemy, and more dangerous, is the greed, the rapacity, the vandalism that would hack and cut and mutilate the grandest, the most magnificent forest that can be found on the face of the globe, the Redwood Forest of the Big Basin.”

 Big Basin Volunteer Trail Crew makes it possible for others to safely enjoy the beauty of our park by clearing fallen trees and making other repairs to the trails.
-Join leader Norm Beeson and a dedicated group of volunteers for a unique perspective of Big Basin, in a lively and productive experience with others who share a love of these redwood forests.
+Join crew leaders Norm Beeson, Mike Peasland and a dedicated group of volunteers for a unique perspective of Big Basin, in a lively and productive experience with others who share a love of these redwood forests.